yochie/yochie.github.io/_portfolio/ToadTactics.md

 After each round, players can augment their characters stats by drafting equipments that they assign to their toads.
 {: style="text-align: justify;"}

 There is a lot more to it but it's easier to have a look at the clips below than explain it all.
+There is also a link to a recording of a full game at the bottom.
 {: style="text-align: justify;"}